alberts/wikiracer/README.md

 Leveraging a database like Redis would help the algorithm scale to larger depths.

 ### Download Wikipedia
-One large upfront cost would allow for many fast computations to run on a local database.
+One large upfront cost would allow many fast computations to run on a local database.

 ### A*
 Use heuristics to pick which nodes to visit next, rather than guessing blindly.

 ### Randomize lazy evaluating
-Currently the lazy evaluation takes advantages of paths where the links are earlier on in the list.
-Using randomness would better take advantage of highly connected nodes.
+Using randomness could perhaps take better advantage of highly connected nodes.
+Currently Wikipedia returns links in alphabetical order, and that is the evaluation order so far.